Halliburton (NYSE:HAL) Cut to “Peer Perform” at Wolfe Research

-Wolfe Research lowered shares of Halliburton (NYSE:HAL) from an outperform rating to a peer perform rating in a research report report published on Thursday, Briefing.com Automated Import reports.
+Wolfe Research downgraded shares of Halliburton (NYSE:HAL) from an outperform rating to a peer perform rating in a report issued on Thursday, Briefing.com Automated Import reports.

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, March 25th.
-Stockholders of record on Wednesday, March 4th will be paid a dividend of $0.18 per share.
+The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 25th.
+Stockholders of record on Wednesday, March 4th will be issued a dividend of $0.18 per share.
 The ex-dividend date of this dividend is Tuesday, March 3rd.
-This represents a $0.72 dividend on an annualized basis and a dividend yield of 13.74%.
-Halliburton’s payout ratio is 58.06%.
+This represents a $0.72 annualized dividend and a dividend yield of 13.74%.
+Halliburton’s dividend payout ratio (DPR) is 58.06%.

-In other Halliburton news, Director Murry Gerber purchased 155,763 shares of the company’s stock in a transaction dated Friday, March 13th.
-The shares were acquired at an average price of $6.78 per share, for a total transaction of $1,056,073.14.
-Following the completion of the purchase, the director now owns 224,879 shares of the company’s stock, valued at $1,524,679.62.
-The acquisition was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, CFO Lance Loeffler sold 10,105 shares of the business’s stock in a transaction dated Monday, February 10th.
-The stock was sold at an average price of $21.51, for a total value of $217,358.55.
-Following the sale, the chief financial officer now owns 83,559 shares in the company, valued at approximately $1,797,354.09.
+In related news, Director Murry Gerber bought 155,763 shares of the business’s stock in a transaction dated Friday, March 13th.
+The shares were purchased at an average price of $6.78 per share, with a total value of $1,056,073.14.
+Following the transaction, the director now owns 224,879 shares in the company, valued at approximately $1,524,679.62.
+The acquisition was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, CFO Lance Loeffler sold 10,105 shares of the business’s stock in a transaction that occurred on Monday, February 10th.
+The shares were sold at an average price of $21.51, for a total value of $217,358.55.
+Following the transaction, the chief financial officer now directly owns 83,559 shares in the company, valued at approximately $1,797,354.09.
 The disclosure for this sale can be found here.
-0.61% of the stock is currently owned by insiders.
+0.61% of the stock is owned by corporate insiders.

 Halliburton Company Profile